-Not all vets treat exotic pets and not all exotic vets will operate on a rat.
-If your rat needs surgery be sure to find an experienced exotics vet that you feel comfortable working with.
-You may also want to ask for the tumor to be sent for a histopathology (biopsy) review to know exactly what kind it was.
+Do note that not all vets treat exotic pets and not all exotic vets will operate on a rat.
+If your rat needs surgery, be sure to find an experienced exotic vet that you feel comfortable working with.